Daniel Alfredsson

 Alfredsson was captain of the Senators, serving from 1999 to 2013.
-With the Senators, Alfredsson usually played on the first line, which was formerly nicknamed the "CASH" or 'Pizza' line with centre Jason Spezza and left winger Dany Heatley, before Heatley's trade to the San Jose Sharks.
-He had traditionally been the fourth forward on the ice in the role of pointman on Ottawa's powerplay.
+With the Senators, Alfredsson usually played on the first line, which was formerly nicknamed the "CASH" or "Pizza" line with centre Jason Spezza and left winger Dany Heatley, before Heatley's trade to the San Jose Sharks.
+He had traditionally been the fourth forward on the ice in the role of pointman on Ottawa's power play unit.
 One of the league's top two-way players, he holds the Senators' franchise records for goals (426), assists (682) and points (1,108) with 1,178 games played.
 He had played for Sweden internationally 14 times, including the 2006 gold medal and 2014 silver medal-winning Olympic teams.
 He was the 75th player to reach 1,000 career points in the NHL, doing so after scoring three goals in a win over the Buffalo Sabres on 22 October 2010.

 Alfredsson holds an Honorary Degree from Carleton University and was inducted into the Hockey Hall of Fame in 2022.
+He was inducted into the IIHF Hall of Fame in 2018.